MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 > [!NOTE]
 > The samples in this article are set up to run on Visual Studio (VS) Code and use the built-in Azure command line interface (CLI) to submit the job to Azure Quantum.
 To run the Jupyter Notebook version of these and other samples, login in to your Azure Portal workspace and view the samples from the **Integrated hybrid** tab.
 You can either run the notebook in the cloud or download it and run it locally.
 For help setting up VS Code and the Quantum Development Kit in your local environment, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview#use-q-and-python-with-visual-studio-and-visual-studio-code).
 For information about submitting jobs, see [Submitting quantum jobs to Azure Quantum](xref:microsoft.quantum.submit-jobs).

-For known issues and best practices for working with integrated hybrid programs, see [Integrated hybrid known issues](xref:microsoft.quantum.hybrid.known-issues).
+For troubleshooting issues with integrated hybrid programs, see [Troubleshooting integrated hybrid](xref:microsoft.quantum.hybrid.troubleshooting).

 ### [Check GHZ state](#tab/tabid-ghz)

-This sample verifies a 3-qubit [Greenberger-Horne-Zeilinger](https://en.wikipedia.org/wiki/Greenberger%E2%80%93Horne%E2%80%93Zeilinger_state#:~:text=In%20physics%2C%20in%20the%20area%20of%20quantum%20information,Greenberger%2C%20Michael%20Horne%20and%20Anton%20Zeilinger%20in%201989) (GHZ) state, counting how many times it sees the entanglement fail out of 10 attempts.
-Without noise, this would return 0 for every shot, but with noise, you can get back failures.
+In this sample, you will discover how to blend classical and quantum instructions in the same program, all fully processed by the quantum computing backend.

-Feature to note about this sample:
+Features to note about this sample:

 - The loop and qubit measurements happen while the qubits remain coherent.
 - The routine mixes classical and quantum compute operations.